TERMS AND CONDITIONS FOR THE PROVISION OF SERVICES THROUGH THE ARCHOVER LIMITED PLATFORM

 viii.
 Administer income where the Borrower defaults and account to each of the Lenders in accordance with our schedule of loans and any priorities;

 ix.
-Deal with the Insurance Broker, where applicable, if the Borrower becomes insolvent, ceases or threatens to cease trading, and if any of the accounts receivable become bad debts, and receive insurance proceeds on the Lender’s behalf and account to each Lender for his proportion of the insurance proceeds, in accordance with our schedule;
+Deal with the Insurance Broker, where applicable, if the Borrower becomes insolvent, ceases or threatens to cease trading, and if any of the accounts receivable become bad debts, and receive insurance proceeds on the Lender’s behalf and account to each Lender for its proportion of the insurance proceeds, in accordance with our schedule;

 x.
 Liaise with Borrowers and our partners on each Lender’s behalf as the sole communicator and otherwise receive all communication from Borrowers; and

 xi.
-Subject to paragraph 2.1xi of this PART II, act on each Lender’s behalf if a loan is classified as in breach, enforce any security as security trustee on behalf of each Lender, use its discretion (for the avoidance of doubt without taking instructions from the Lenders) to enforce the security or take any other action under the Facility Agreement or security agreements without liability to the Lenders except in the case of our gross negligence or wilful misconduct.
+Subject to paragraph 2.1xi of this PART II, act on each Lender’s behalf if a loan is classified as in breach, enforce any security as security trustee on behalf of each Lender, use its discretion (for the avoidance of doubt without taking instructions from the Lender) to enforce the security or take any other action under the Facility Agreement or security agreements without liability to the Lender except in the case of our gross negligence or wilful misconduct.

 3.2 Each Lender expressly accepts and agrees that in carrying out the services described in paragraph 3.1 above we shall owe no (and shall not assume any) fiduciary or other duty to any Lender (except to the extent expressly stated in the security trust deed, Facility Agreement or these terms of service) and in exercising our discretion are entitled to assume that there is no event of default under a Facility Agreement or security agreement unless we have actual knowledge of any such default.